 We are regularly looking for postdoctoral researchers and PhD students to join a strong research team.
 We can provide a uniquely stimulating and fun research environment driven by discussion, interaction, and collaboration, with substantial blackboard time.
 We are a highly active research group with a culture of open discussion, creative interdisciplinary thought and substantial international collaborations.
 The successes of past group members possibly speak for themselves when one has a career planning in mind.

 Applications are strongly and warmly invited.
 All job related questions and inquiries should be sent to both firstname.lastname@example.org and email@example.com.
 The job adverts will be kept open until the positions are filled.

-Postdoctoral position in quantum many-body and quantum information theory
+Postdoctoral position in quantum information theory

 Master- and Bachelor theses